Police investigate suspicious death of elderly man in Oakville, Ont.

-OAKVILLE, Ont. - Homicide detectives with the Halton Regional Police Service are investigating the suspicious death of an elderly man in Oakville, Ont.
+OAKVILLE, Ont. - Homicide detectives with Halton Regional Police Service have identified the victim of a suspicious death in Oakville, Ont.

 Police say they received a report around 4:40 p.m.
 Saturday of a man lying on a sidewalk near Allan and Church streets.

-They say the 91-year-old-man had obvious injuries to his chest, and despite the efforts of paramedics died at the scene.
+They say the man had obvious injuries to his chest, and despite the efforts of paramedics died at the scene.

 Investigators say they want to speak with a man who was seen leaving the area at the time of the incident, and may be a witness.